Passionate Teachers + Advanced Curriculum. This Is Fullstack.

-Fullstack Academy has been ranked as the top-ranked coding school in the U.S., and graduates consistently rate our program as a world-class experience.
+Fullstack Academy is the top-ranked coding school in the US, and graduates consistently rate our program as a world-class experience.

-Work with passionate programmers who love to teach and are damn good at it.
-From large open source libraries to quantum computer simulators, they've hacked it all.
+Work with passionate programmers who love to teach.
+From large open-source libraries to quantum computer simulators, they’ve hacked it all.

 You will use popular developer tools like Git, Github, Bash, Sublime, and Chrome Dev Tools.